-5.2 Analysis of Control Parameters
+5.3 Analysis of control parameters

-We show the results for network lifetime, packet collection ratio, and packet delay with respect to each parameter in proposed method in Figs. 7, 8, and 9, respectively.
-It can be seen in Fig. 7(a) that the upper bound T{max} of the intermittent interval exerts strong influence on the network lifetime, as well as that an optimal value exists (about 2.0 s in this figure).
-Moreover, T{max} is effecting greatly on packet collection ratio and delay time.
-But, T{min} and α have only little affects on this metrics.
-The network lifetime for various values of the lower bound T{min} of the intermittent interval and the constant α are shown in Fig. 7(b) and 7(c).
+Figure 8 shows the results for the network lifetime with respect to each parameter in the proposed method.
+It can be seen in Fig. 8(a) that the upper bound T{max} of the intermittent interval exerts strong influence on the network lifetime, as well as that an optimal value exists (about 2.0 s in this figure).
+The network lifetime for various values of the lower bound T{min} of the intermittent interval and the constant α are shown in Figs. 8(b) and 8(c).
 These results indicate that the influence of these control parameters on the network lifetime is negligible.
-Figure 7(b) shows the tendency of the network lifetime to increase, and therefore the value of T{min} is large.
+Figure 8(b) shows the tendency of the network lifetime to increase, and therefore the value of T{min} is large.
 However, if an even larger value is set for T{min} , the network cannot process the load, the packet collection ratio decreases, and the packet delay increases.

 These results indicate that the network lifetime changes considerably depending on the upper bound T{max} of the intermittent interval.
 After obtaining these results, we attempted to derive the optimal values for the control parameters by analyzing the theory behind the proposed method, as it was clarified that the upper bound T{max} of the intermittent interval exerts strong influence on the network lifetime.
 In a sensor network, the highest load is concentrated at the sink node, and that power consumption is largest at the one-hop and two-hop nodes.

 The value of T{max} that can minimize the power consumption of the node with the highest discharge rate is the most appropriate value in terms of prolonging the network lifetime.
 Therefore, if $E{total}[i]$ denotes the total power consumption of node i, the optimal value of T{max} can be expressed as follows.

-$$T{max} = \arg\min\left\{\max{i\in\text{Node}}\left\{E{total}[i]\right\}\right\}$$ (1)
+$$T{max} = \arg\min\left\{\max{i \in \text{Node}}\left\{E{total}[i]\right\}\right\}$$ (1)